Perfectionism for high achievers: maintain excellence without burnout

 Perfectionist vs. High Achiever comparison based on motivational orientation and error response.
 Conceptual framework drawn from Hewitt & Flett (1991) and Bellam & Curran (2025).

 The feedback response row matters most.
 That single difference – whether feedback feels like threat or information – determines whether someone builds momentum or gets stuck in defensive loops.
 If you’re asking yourself “am I a perfectionist or high achiever?” – your honest answer about how you respond to criticism is the clearest indicator.
+High achiever perfectionism is the specific pattern where someone has the capabilities and drive of a high achiever but is running them on a fear-based engine, creating exactly this feedback-defensiveness problem.

 Why perfectionism works as a trap